Which journals have your colleagues, supervisors, research group or mentors recommended you read?

 You will generally be asked to sign a publishing agreement once your article is accepted for publication.
 Things to look out for in the agreement:

-FUNDER ALERT: If your publication is an outcome of a project funded by the ARC or NHMRC, it may be need to comply with the funder's Open Access Policies.
-For each policy, a publication must be made openly accessible within 12 months of it's publication date.
+If your publication is an outcome of a project funded by the ARC or NHMRC, it may be affected by the funder's Open Access Policies requiring outputs to be openly accessible within 12 months of publication.
 If a publication cannot be made openly accessible, a reason must be provided to the funding agency.

 In particular ECU pays its respects to the Elders, past and present, of the Nyoongar people, and embrace their culture, wisdom and knowledge.